temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 2. Edit the `start/main.go` file to call `client.UpdateWorkerBuildIdCompatibility()` before starting your Workflow.
-3. Run a new version of your Worker by running `go run worker/main.go` in a new terminal window.
-You do not need to terminate your old Worker.
-If you restart your Workflow by running
+3. Start a Worker by running `go run worker/main.go` in a new terminal window.
-   `go run start/main.go` again, you should see some output from the terminal window of your new Worker.
-This indicates that the Workflow was chosen and run by the new, versioned Worker, and the unversioned Worker was ignored.
-You can also verify this by visiting the Web UI again.
-Nothing will have changed in the business logic of your Workflow, but you can examine the `pizza-tasks` Task Queue or the "Workers" UI tab to see the registered Workers and their versions.
-   You may notice that there is a "Retirability" field listed in the Workers table of your Task Queue, and only your new, versioned Worker is listed as not retireable.
-4. To retrieve the same information programmatically from the CLI, run `temporal task-queue get-build-ids --task-queue pizza-tasks`.
-You should receive output similar to this:
+4. To retrieve the information about build IDs from the CLI, run `temporal task-queue get-build-ids --task-queue pizza-tasks`.
+You should see output similar to this:
    ```output
          BuildIds        DefaultForSet   IsDefaultSet
      [revision-yymmdd]  revision-yymmdd  true